sriram-2502/KoopmanMPC_Quadrotor/README.md

 ![EDMD](Figures/EDMD_evalutation_1.png)

 ## MPC
-We developed a linear MPC in the lifted states to obtain optimal control at each time step to track a random reference trajectory
+We developed a linear MPC in the lifted states to obtain optimal control at each time step to track a random reference trajectory.

 ![Screenshot](Figures/MPC_traj_2.png)